 Photo: Camilla Cerea/Audubon

-Campus chapters are formed within the official guidelines of your college or university and a recognition process with Audubon.
+Campus chapters are formed within the official guidelines of your college or university and formally recognized through a simple process with Audubon.
 We have a dedicated team to support you through this process.
-Email: CampusChapters@audubon.org.
+Email: CampusChapters@audubon.org for more information.

-Whether you are a student forming a new campus chapter, requesting recognition for an existing chapter or conservation group– or, are faculty or staff who would like to sponsor a campus chapter, follow these three simple steps to make it official.
+If you are a student forming a new campus chapter, requesting recognition for an existing group, or are faculty /staff who would like to sponsor an Audubon campus chapter, please follow these four simple steps to make it official.
 Haven’t found your flock yet?
 Become an Audubon Ambassador

 1. Tell us you’re interested; fill out a simple online form.
 Audubon's dedicated Campus Chapter team will contact you soon.
 Click here to fill out the form.